jadvani/face_filters/README.md

 # OpenCV-Face-Filters

-Instagram/Snapchat-like Face Filters in OpenCV
+Instagram/Snapchat-like Face Filters in OpenCV.
+This code was created to show IEEE Students how can we apply a basic Computer Vision implementation in real life situations.

 ![preview](https://github.com/jadvani/ieee_facefilters/blob/master/img/preview.jpg)